What is the Meaning of FDG Uptake on PET Scan?

 Is FDG uptake always abnormal?

 FDG uptake on PET scan can be normal or abnormal.
 For example, the brain uses a lot of glucose and has more FDG uptake then say the lung.
 The spleen and liver also have a lot of FDG uptake which is normal.
-Fat has much less FDG uptake then the liver and spleen.
+Fat has much less FDG uptake than the liver and spleen.

 FDG uptake can mean cancer in some cases